vvanouytsel/braindump/Braindump/MacOS/Getting started.md

 ![[Pasted image 20240918112216.png]]

-# My changes to configuration file for application X are ignored
+# My Changes to Configuration File for Application X Are Ignored

 No, it is not ignored.
 Let's call it a feature and not a bug.
 If you press the the big CROSS icon on the left of your application window, you would assume that you are closing the application.
 But where is the fun in that, it is too logical so it is a no-go for MacOS.